CogBrainHealthLab/VertexWiseR/README.md

     ## [5,] 3.169464
     ## [6,] 3.007699

-as a sanity check, these mean CT values should correlate with `age`
+As a sanity check, these mean CT values should correlate with `age`

 ``` r